 If you are traveling in the peak summer months be sure to buy your tickets in advance.
 You can book the round trip ferry ticket online and collect them at the ferry terminal before boarding.
 There is also an add-on option if you are not staying close to the ferry port and want to include a round-trip transfer.

 Kos to Bodrum Day Trip Tour

 One way to do the trip from Kos to Bodrum is by taking an official tour.
 Your guide will meet you on Kos and take the ferry with you to Bodrum.
-This is a fantastic option if you want to see all the sights in Bodrum Turkey with a tour guide.
+This is a fantastic option if you want to see all the sites in Bodrum Turkey with a tour guide.
 It’s also a great way to get the most out of your time if you’re only going for one day.

 There are even smaller tour groups that go on sailing boats.
 You won’t spend nearly as much time in Bodrum this way as it makes other stops.
 However, it’s a fun idea for travelers who prefer to see the islands and Bodrum in a more intimate setting.

 You can find tours like these being offered all around the port of Kos.
 Still, know that the small or private tours will cost you a lot more than taking the Kos to Bodrum ferry on your own.

 Do You Need a Visa to Go From Kos to Bodrum?

 At the time of our visit, you did not need to apply for a normal visa to take a Kos to Bodrum day trip.
 Keep in mind, this is what we were told as USA passport holders.
 It may vary depending on your home country.